Chris1971SC/MONSTER8222025/README.md

 **Now you have a true private streaming tracker/aggregator.
 Open from anywhere, share with trusted family, and your progress is always safe!**

 Need more sources, custom logos/themes, or an allowlist for tighter user control?
-Just ask!
+Just ask and shit.